Archmage-Coalition/dndreams/src/main/resources/lore.md

 ## Sculk
 The first form of the affliction, sculk is soul twisted into a cancer that taints the world.
 Enough soul has been concentrated in the depths of the mountains to create Wardens, titans containing a nearly limitless supply of raw, concentrated soul, always hungering for more.

-## Crimson
-Crimson is a stain wrought from afflicting the haven.
-Its influence waxes and wanes, turning the moon red with blood at its peaks.
-It strengthens the undead taken by the affliction and increases their ability to spread the blight.

 ## Madness
 The same force that twisted soul to sculk twisted dream to madness.
 The shadows have congealed into terrible monsters that haunt the world, looking for those whose minds have been bent toward imagination enough to interact with them.